In the guide

 - results and reports of tests, examinations, calculations, etc

-Importers must not place any electrical equipment on the market unless they have assurances that it complies with the principal safety objectives and ensure that the manufacturers have met all their obligations in relation to conformity assessment procedures, technical documentation, CE marking and labelling requirements.
-This must be made available to an enforcing authority on request.
+An importer is a person or business based in the UK who places equipment on the GB market from a country outside the UK.
+Importers must not place any electrical equipment on the market unless they have assurances that it complies with the principal safety objectives (see above) and ensure that the manufacturers have met all their obligations in relation to conformity assessment procedures, technical documentation, UKCA / CE marking and labelling requirements.
+This must be made available to an enforcement body on request.

 - carry out sample testing of electrical equipment made available on the market

-- investigate and keep a register of complaints, of non-conforming electrical equipment and electrical equipment recalls
+- investigate (and keep a register of complaints about) non-conforming electrical equipment and electrical equipment recalls

 - keep distributors informed of any such monitoring